JulianKnodt/intro_to_concurrency/readme.md

 formalize a few example environments which are common in industry, and also introduce some primitives that can be used to enforce ordering of operations in these systems.

-Concurrency is a pretty hot topic in the computer science world, because while it does not offer direct algorithmic advantages, it offers many
+Concurrency is a pretty hot topic in the computer science world, because it allows the programmer to take advantage of the increasingly fast multi-processor architectures in computers, and for larger organizations to handle the same operations at much higher scale.

+## What is Concurrency?

+Before actually discussing concurrency, it is useful to define concurrency:

+Concurrency:
+> Two events in a program can occur at the same logical time